Crypto-PPML/Crypto-PPML.github.io/2021/index.markdown

 #### **Zoom.
 Links will be provided [here](https://crypto.iacr.org/2021/affiliated.php).**

-### (Confirmed) Invited Speakers
+### Invited Speakers
+To be announced.

 ### Call for Contributed Talks

-We encourage submissions exploring a range of techniques for privacy preserving machine learning, including, but not limited to:
+We encourage submissions exploring a range of techniques and applications for privacy preserving machine learning, including, but not limited to:

 - Multiparty computation
 - Homomorphic encryption